 Clay Trails of Cornwall

 The Pentewan Trail, around 2.5 miles (4km), follows a former railway that opened in 1830 in order to transport clay, tim and coal from the pits to the quay at Pentewan Harbour.
 When the harbour silted up in 1916 the railway, which first used horses and then steam trains, ceased to operate.
 The trail begins in a village called London Apprentice, near Mevagissey, and ends at the silted-up harbour, now home to swans and other birds.
+Note: the map below shows an extended version of the trail including routes from St Austell and to Mevagissey.

 The Green Corridor is an easy walk with a gentle slope that opened in March 2006 in order to connect St Austell with the Wheal Martyn trails.
 Around 3.5 km long, the trail, which starts in Tremena Gardens in St Austell and ends at the China Clay Country Park, takes in abandoned clay driers and impressively tall brick chimneys that would have been used for drying the clay.